bodhi/bodhi.github.com/_posts/2014-12-14-serial-promise-queue.markdown

 thunk](http://metrouk2.files.wordpress.com/2014/03/ghostbusters.gif)
 as the *thing* that is executed when the current action completes.

-Put it all together, et volià.
+Put it all together, et voilà.
 A queue that will serialise asynchronous actions.
 No warranty expressed or implied.